 What is worse than losing your favorite, expensive headphones?
 If you are reading this article, chances are that you have unfortunately landed yourself up in the same situation.
 You’ve either lost your headphones or someone has stolen them, and now you are wondering if you can get them back, and how?
 You have no idea where your headphones are and who has taken them.
 We know it can be daunting and terrifying.
+Per an article by CBS News, lost AirPods are so common they are turning up in New York City subway tracks.
 Nevertheless, your headphones could be anywhere.
 But can you track stolen headphones?

 Well yes, you can and we will tell you how.
 It’s important that you keep calm.
-Continue reading to find out how you can track your stolen headphones.
+Continue reading to find out how you can track your stolen headphones or track buds without any hassles.

 Can You Track Stolen Beats Headphones?